What Is Agile Methodology

 The agile clearly distinguishes the differences between exploitation and exploration.
 In an agile organization, all members are constantly exploring ways to add more value to the customer.

 During the early years of Agile Management, critics believed the small teams could never handle large, complex issues.
 But they were wrong.
 All teams are part of an interwoven network that is driven by ongoing conversations between all parties that focus on common goals.
-The common and consistent rhythms of all parties, provides a solid platform that enables the smaller teams to manage more complex problems.
+The common and consistent rhythms of all parties provide a solid platform that enables the smaller teams to manage more complex problems.
 This is by far, a much better system than the bureaucratic method.

 The agile process breaks a larger software project into several smaller parts that can be developed in increments and iterations.
 Studies have proven that there is a negative correlation between project size and success (i.e.: the shorter the project, the higher the success rate).